 Our public engagement

 Public engagement and public involvement are central to the work of Connected Health Cities (CHC).
-By this, we mean that we will be setting up multiple ways that we can:
+By this, we mean that we have set up multiple ways that we can:

 - inform our citizens in the North of England about what we are doing

 - consult with our citizens about what we could and should be doing

 - work together with our citizens to deliver our objectives